RyanPCo/Flashback/README.md

-Personal project: Your 2024 in photos.
+Personal project to learn web development.
+Your 2024 in photos.